RIKEN-RCCS/lens3/test/system/README.md

     System test requires live Lenticularis service, and dummy users.

     1. Create a hundred dummy users, who's names are from "u0000" to "u0999".
       They may authenticated by basic authentication method of NGINX, and their passwords are from "p0000" to "p0999".

     2. Edit `test.yaml` to match your environment.

       2.1
         Make `reverse_proxy_addr`, `webui_domainname`, and `endpoint_url` match
         your live Lenticularis service.

       2.2
         Scan `tests:` section at the tailing part of `test.yaml'.
         System test will perform tests denoted here, in order.

       ```
       tests:
-          - cleanup_zone
+          - cleanup_pool
           - test_api_manipulation
           - test_public_access
           - test_keytype